vidaica/db_context/README.md

     end

     # To return the associate objects instead of the caller, use :assoc directive
     3.Posts.make_author(:assoc) # array of newly created authors will be returned

+####\#add_{association_name}(associate_objects, *directives, &block)

+    3.Authors.add_posts(8.Posts) # 2 posts will be assigned to each author, 2 extra post will be allocated randomly

+    # With a block
+    3.Authors.add_posts 7.Posts do |author, post|
+      author.last_name = 'Smith'
+      post.description = "Writen by #{author.first_name}"
+    end

+    # When objects are saved to set up the association, validations are ignored
+    3.Authors.add_posts 7.Posts do |author, post|
+      author.last_name = '' # will not cause validation failure even if :last_name is required
+      post.description = '' # will not cause validation failure even if :description is required end

+    # To return the associate objects instead of the caller, use :assoc directive
+    3.Authors.add_posts(7.Posts, :assoc) # the array of posts will be returned

 ## Contributing